Search logs using an SPL-like syntax

 search expression1 OR expression2

-The following SPL features are not supported:
+The following commands and expressions are not supported:

 - Arithmetic operations:

-+,-,*,/,% - Advanced SPL commands:
++,-,*,/,%. - Advanced SPL commands:

-stats,table,eval,where,sort,top,rex,fields,lookup,join,dedup, and others - Subqueries
+stats,table,eval,where,sort,top,rex,fields,lookup,join,dedup, and others. - Subqueries